-also known as: Zorobabel, Sheshbazzar
+also known as: Zorobabel and Sheshbazzar

-He is also known by the Persian name of Sheshbazzar (Ezra 1:8, 11).
+Zerubbabel is also known by the Persian name of Sheshbazzar (Ezra 1:8, 11).

 In the first year of Cyrus, king of Persia, he led the first band of Jews, numbering 42,360 (Ezra 2:64), exclusive of a large number of servants, who returned from captivity at the close of the 70 years.

 Zerubbabel is closely associated with the high priest who returned with him, Joshua (Jeshua) son of Jehozadak (Jozadak).

 In the 2nd year after the Return, he erected an altar and laid the foundation of the Second Temple on the ruins of that which had been destroyed by Nebuchadnezzar (3:8-13; ch.
 4-6).

 All through the work, he occupied a prominent place, inasmuch as he was a descendant of the royal line of David.

 This prince is listed in the genealogy of Jesus Christ…

 KING DAVID ⮞ King Solomon ⮞ King Rehoboam ⮞ King Abijah (Abijam)

 ⮞ King Asa ⮞ King Jehoshaphat ⮞ King Jehoram (Joram)